-For seven years now, Driver Hire has continually achieved outstanding results in their annual Pride surveys which are sent to their candidates, clients and our own employees.
+For nine years now, Driver Hire has continually achieved outstanding results in their annual Pride surveys which are sent to their candidates, clients and our own employees.
 How did the survey come about in the first place and what does it mean?

 The obvious benefit to carrying out regular surveys is that it’s great to learn the opinions of your customers and employees, and the invaluable feedback gained can allow you to continuously improve your services and workplace environment.
 This was the core objective back in 2014 when the first survey was launched, but Pride goes beyond just feedback.